giantswarm/docs/src/content/advanced/gitops/apps/automatic_updates_appcr.md

 Flux will watch for new Docker image tags for your App and use them to update the `.spec.version` field in the App CR.
 It will do it by pushing commits to this repository.

-**Note**, in order to use this mechanism you have to make sure that image tags of your App corresponds to its version, otherwise this process will result in setting meaningless version in the `.spec.version` field.
+**__Note__**, in order to use this mechanism you have to make sure that image tags of your App correspond to its version, otherwise this process will result in setting a meaningless version in the `.spec.version` field.

 ## Example